Digital Landscape Architecture Conference DLA

 The DLA offered three parallel sessions with eight different topics in addition to the keynote lectures.
 The forty-five lectures are already published as open access paper in JoDLA.info

-The DLA team is already preparing to accept the next abstracts by November 1, 2021.
+The DLA team is already preparing to accept the next abstracts by the dead line of November 1, 2021.
 Accepted papers will be published in May 2022 for the section of presentations in Boston in June 2022.

 While the conference is frequently hosted on the Anhalt University Campus adjacent to the Bauhaus World Heritage Site in Dessau; Germany or on the nearby campus in Bernburg, the DLA has also been hosted by landscape architecture faculties in Valletta, Zürich, Istanbul, Munich and Boston.